demersdesigns/jekyll-dato/_posts/2017-05-25-this-is-a-blog-post-and-stuff.md

 ---
 layout: post
-title: This is a blog post
+title: This is a blog post and stuff.
 date: '2017-05-25'
 categories: fun, jekyll, foo
 ---